 Mathematical skill number Opportunities for skills development and independent thinking MS 1.2 Students could calculate mean population densities of ground flora from quadrat survey data.
 MS 1.3 Students could represent a range of variables collected along a transect in a table, eg population density, % cover, biodiversity, light levels, humidity.
 MS 1.4 Students could assess the probability of a link between changes in an abiotic factor and species distribution.
 MS 1.5 The principles of sampling and data collection are fundamental to all the practical skills.
 MS 1.6 + MS 1.10 Students could calculate mean values wherever multiple samples are collected and use standard deviation to assess the degree of scatter of values and the significance of difference between means.
 MS 1.7 Students could construct and interpret a scatter graph.
+MS 1.9 Students could use the t-test to assess the effect of different tree planting densities on abiotic factors, eg humidity, wind velocity.
 MS 1.11 Students could use a preliminary study to establish an appropriate sample size for a specific level of sample variability.
-MS 2.3 Students could use ecological algebraic formulae eg Simpson's Index of biodiversity or the Lincoln Index.
+MS 2.3 Students could use ecological algebraic formulae, eg Simpson's index of biodiversity or the Lincoln index.
 MS 3.1 Students could construct kite diagrams of abundance along a transect.
 MS 3.2 Students could use data tables from field studies to construct line graphs of changing variables along a transect.
 MS 3.3 Students could construct a line graph of mean seed germination rates for a range of pHs.

-Where appropriate, the research methods included in Section 3.3 can be incorporated into the required methodologies and sampling techniques included in Appendix A: Working scientifically (page 55), of which students must have first-hand experience.
+Where appropriate, the research methods included in Section 3.7 can be incorporated into the required methodologies and sampling techniques included in Appendix A: Working scientifically (page 97), of which students must have first hand experience.

-The methodologies and sampling techniques of which students must have first-hand experience should not be carried out in isolation.
+The methodologies and sampling techniques of which students must have experience should not be carried out in isolation.
 They should be set in a clear environmental context, as exemplified throughout the other sections of the specification.